Image credit: @aimeehome_

 Stains can be removed from FibreGuard fabrics using mostly water, stubborn stains may require a small amount of household soap.

-When red wine spills on your white or cream coloured sofa, it can feel like the end of the world.
-But, it’s not impossible to remove!
+When red wine spills on your white or cream coloured sofa, armchair or bed, it can feel like the end of the world.
+But, it’s not impossible to remove.
 First gentry blot as much of the stain as you can with a paper towel and water.
 Then, mix one tablespoon of liquid hand soap with water and start to sponge the stain, repeat this until the stain has reduced.
 You’ll then need to blot with an absorbent cloth until all the liquid has been absorbed and sponge once more with cold water.
 To finish off simply leave the area to air dry and the wine stain should be completely gone!

 But, if it’s being really stubborn you can use white vinegar and baking soda to tackle it.
 Pour the baking soda over the stain and coat it with the vinegar, wait a few minutes for the solution to sink it, it will bubble quite a bit which just means it’s working.
 Then rinse it off with a damp cloth and repeat the process if needed until the stain is gone.